-There was one (disabled) toilet which was dirty and lacked bog roll (like everywhere is Britain) and was so bad I thought I was in a cinema bathroom.
-Comfort in the caff itself was a wooden chair but some more comfy leather-backed bonkets are available.
+There was one (disabled) toilet which was dirty and lacked bog roll and was so bad I thought I was in a cinema bathroom.
+Comfort in the caff itself was a wooden chair but some more comfy leather-backed bonkets were available.
 Quite a nice chilled vibe of slow hip-hop flute music (WTF!) whilst my area was downlit by papery lamps.
 And the wifi worked well despite my table being in a ‘notspot’.
 The book shop and counter was the main focus for the eyes but there are a few books (surely not) and boxes of tea scattered around on shelves for your visual excitement.

 Had a tea (Joe’s TeaCo) which was fine and cakes tempting but plumped for a soughdough smoked bacon toastie which although scrumptious, made me inflate like the Mr Stay Puft Marshmallow Man.